 - Under Identity Verification, select Email or Password.
 For Password, you must enter the password in Password text box.

-- Under the Details section, The Agreement Name and Message is displayed.
+- Under the Details section, The Agreement Name and Message are displayed.

 - For Opportunity, click the icon and select an opportunity that you want to associate with this agreement.